-- This fact sheet supports the assertion that animal agriculture is a leading cause of most forms of environmental damage, including global warming, and that the single most significant way you can reduce your personal contribution to this damage is to adopt a vegan diet.
+- This fact sheet provides evidence that animal agriculture is a leading cause (and in some cases the leading cause) of most forms of environmental damage, and that the single most significant way you can reduce your personal contribution to this damage is to adopt a vegan diet.

-- An article published in the Harvard Law Review summarizes scientific findings, saying that "our demand for and reliance on animal products" is "a leading cause of everything: one industry that is destroying our planet and our ability to thrive on it."
+- An article published in the Harvard Law Review sums up the scientific findings by saying that "our demand for and reliance on animal products" is "a leading cause of everything: one industry that is destroying our planet and our ability to thrive on it."
 It connects animal agriculture with climate change. ocean dead zones. fisheries depletion. species extinction, deforestation, world hunger, food safety, heart disease, obesity, diabetes, and says "the list goes on".

 - Researchers from the University of Chicago determined that you reduce your personal contribution to global warming more by changing to a vegan diet than you do by switching to a Prius

 - In 2017, over 15,000 scientists from 184 countries issued a "Warning to Humanity," promoting plant-based eating as a way to reduce greenhouse gas emissions.

 - Even the lowest impact bovine meat is responsible for six times more greenhouse gases than the production of plant-based protein, according to the 2018 Oxford Study, which has been called the most comprehensive study of it's kind, examining 38,700 farms in 119 countries, and representing 90% of the world's protein and calorie consumption.